 A Congressional Effort Renewed

-The latest push to award Capers the Medal of Honor reached a pivotal moment on February 3, 2026.
-On that day, the United States House of Representatives passed H.R.
+On Feb.
+3, 2026, the House of Representatives passed H.R.
 3377, legislation introduced by Rep. Ralph Norman of South Carolina.
-The bill seeks to authorize President Trump to award the Medal of Honor to Capers by waiving the statutory time limit that normally governs such decorations.
+The bill authorizes President Trump to award the Medal of Honor to Capers by waiving the statutory time limit that normally governs such decorations.
+A month later, the Senate approved the measure and sent it to President Trump for signature into law.

 At the same time, his story demonstrates that recognition can take many forms.
-Through congressional action, nonprofit advocacy, and documentary storytelling, the effort to honor Capers has brought together a diverse coalition of supporters.
+Through Congressional action, nonprofit advocacy, and documentary storytelling, the effort to honor Capers has brought together a diverse coalition of supporters.
 Their work reflects a shared belief that acts of extraordinary courage should never be forgotten.

 Beyond the Battlefield